TiagoMMDavid/Projects-Management/docs/api/comments.md

 ------
 ### List Comments
-Lists all created comments in an issue, in the order that they were created.
+List all created comments in an issue, in the order that they were created.

 ```http
 GET /api/projects/{projectId}/issues/{issueNumber}/comments